 Dr Jane Bentley Jane has over 35 years Oncology drug development experience in the pharmaceutical industry including Executive Leadership, project and portfolio management in Oncology and haematology drug development.
 She holds a BSc in Pharmacology, a PhD in Toxicology from University of London and an MBA in International Health Care management.
 Jane is a currently serving her second term on the ICR board (1998-2004, 2014 to present) and supports the ICR with regard to financial oversight and also in developing our links with other professional organisations involved in clinical research, including links with academia and the NHS to provide a voice for Clinical research in the UK

-Viv Page is an experienced clinical research professional with almost 30 years of large pharma and CRO experience spanning a variety of operational and commercial roles, across a wide range of therapeutic areas.
-Viv has been a member of ICR for many years and recently re-joined the board in January 2024 to help drive the re-establishment of ICR as the foremost UK organisation for clinical researchers.
+He has worked in large pharma, biotech and CRO spanning a variety of leadership, operational and commercial roles, across a wide range of therapeutic areas.
+Graham has been a member and true supporter of ICR for many years and has recently joined the board in March 2025 to help drive the re-establishment of ICR as the foremost UK organisation for clinical researchers.